cews7/crownpeak/README.md

 ## Code Challenge: convert dollar amount into string
 - e.g. 10 => ten dollars, 2015.35 => two thousand fifteen and 35/100 dollars

-### Iteration 0
-- My first attempt at the problem is shown in the convert_ints_into_words.rb file

-### Iteration 1
-- My second attempt at the problem is shown in the convert.rb file

 ### Run tests for convert.rb with the following command:

 ```ruby test/convert_test.rb``` (15 passing tests 21 assertions)